|

 matter

-collapsed matter would weigh more than 500 pounds on most worlds.
+collapsed matter should weigh at least 500 pounds on a shell like this

 would require precision measurement equipment found only within machine